1. Monitor your spending

 A common rule of thumb is to have cash equal to three to six months of expenses on hand.
 That will give you time to find a new job and allow you to pay any big, unexpected bill.

 While that money is just sitting around unused, you’ll want to put it to work.
-Hoard your cash in a high-yield savings account, which will earn you much greater interest than a typical savings account.
+Hoard your cash in a high-yield savings account, which will earn you greater interest than a typical savings account.
 And if you’re concerned about potential maintenance fees, don’t worry.
 Not all bank accounts require monthly fees, so you can decide which account suits you best.

-Once you get a routine going — you may want to set up automatic deposits — you’ll hit that three to six month milestone in no time.
+Once you get a routine going — you may want to set up automatic deposits — you’ll hit that three-to-six-month milestone in no time.

 Then you can sit back and marvel at the progress you’ve made: from a mountain of credit-card debt to a comfortable cushion of cash.